The Bass Fretboard Chart

 5. Understand the "distance" or relationship between string pairs (the fancy word is interval).
 Each pair of adjacent strings is separated by a perfect fourth.
 If you have problems understanding intervals, go back to that, and come back when you are ready.

 6. Learn how a major scale is played on any single string.
 For now it does not matter if it sounds good.
 Just focus on where the notes are ON A SINGLE STRING.

 7. Say the names of the notes out loud as you play the major scales.
 Use the bass fretboard chart above for guidance with the C major scale.

 8. Sing everything you play on bass.
 This will engage your sense of hearing at a far deeper level.
 It will help you grasp the bass fretboard from your intuition.

-9. Visualize all of what you have learnt in your mind's eye.
+9. Visualize all of what you have learn in your mind's eye.
 Form a clear mental picture of it, and picture yourself going over all the steps.
 Practice this for 5 minutes a day, until the image is clear and sharp.

 10. Download the free blank fretboard diagram, and fill in the notes by hand.
 Don't just copy them from the screen!
 Try to spot relationships as you go along.
 But don't worry too much about it.
 Your understanding of the bass fretboard will deepen together with your understanding of theory.
 Take it one step a a time!
 Then, tack the bass fretboard diagram to your wall, and keep one in your bass case, to take it with you wherever you go.